JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

 ### Debug your web application

 You can debug your web application in your browser out of the box, without additional configurations.
-To learn how to debug your web application, see the [Debug in your browser](https://kotlinlang.org/docs/wasm-debugging.html#debug-in-your-browser) guide in Kotlin docs.
+To learn how to debug in the browser, see the [Debug in your browser](https://kotlinlang.org/docs/wasm-debugging.html#debug-in-your-browser) guide in Kotlin docs.